Welcome to Student Services

 The GED test is a national test that may be taken in California by persons who are eighteen years of age or older, or who meet specific criteria for testing at age seventeen.
 The GED test is for adults who do not have a high school diploma.
 Those who pass the test receive a High School Equivalency Certificate.

-Located in the Juniper Building, Health Services offer a wide variety of basic care to students, including evaluation of minor illness and injuries, free first Aid Kits, free mental health counseling, general health information, and much more.
+Located in Pinyon, Health Services offer a wide variety of basic care to students, including evaluation of minor illness and injuries, free first Aid Kits, free mental health counseling, general health information, and much more.

-Columbia College Job Placement offers free employment assistance to all students; serving as a source of information on jobs available in the local community and on-campus, through a virtual job board.
+Columbia College Job Placement offers free employment assistance to all students; serving as a source of information on jobs available in the local community and on campus, through an online job board.

 TRiO Student Support Services (SSS) is a federally funded program designed to provide students a structured and supportive learning experience that propels the student towards their chosen academic goal in a timely manner.
 TRiO SSS is designed to increase the student's likelihood of success by guiding the student through intensive, structured activities that help the student stay in college and complete their educational goals quickly, with the highest GPA possible.

-The Veterans Benefits Office role is to provide support to veterans and qualified dependents in accessing entitled veterans educational benefits.
-We also serve as a liaison between veteran students, the Department of Veterans Affairs in the certification process as well as other campus programs and resources.
+The Veterans Benefits Office provides support to veterans and qualified dependents in accessing entitled veterans educational benefits.
+This office also serves as a liaison between veteran students and the Department of Veterans Affairs in the certification process, as well as other campus programs and resources.

-Priority registration allows you to register early, helping you get the classes you need to achieve your goals.
-To be eligible for priority registration you must by fully matriculated, in good academic standing and remain below the100 degree applicable units cut-off.
+Priority registration allows you to register early so you can get the classes you need to achieve your goals.
+To be eligible for priority registration you must be fully matriculated, in good academic standing, and hold less than 100 degree-applicable units.

 Find out what sets Columbia College apart from other colleges and universities, and what to expect as a student.

-Find out what has changed with the new Student Success and Equity program, and provide suggestions for improved services.
+Find out what has changed with the new Student Equity and Achievement program, and provide suggestions for improved services.